Mary Prince (nanny): Conviction for murder

 She was sentenced to life imprisonment after being convicted of murdering another woman's boyfriend in April 1970 in Lumpkin, Georgia.

-She and her cousin Aniemaude had gone into a bar in Lumpkin, and Aniemaude had got into an argument.
-In 1977 Mary said: “I went outside and heard a shot.
+She and her cousin Aniemaude had gone into a bar in Lumpkin, and Aniemaude got into an argument.
+In 1977, Mary said: “I went outside and heard a shot.
 Aniemaude and this woman were fighting over Aniemaude’s gun.
 I didn’t know anything about guns, but I tried to take it away and it went off.
 We didn’t know it had hit anyone.”
 Clare Crawford added: "The other woman, however, claimed that Mary seized the gun and deliberately fired it, killing the woman’s boyfriend."

 Prince was defended by a white court-appointed lawyer whom she first met on the day of the trial.
 In 1977, she said "I was under the impression I was pleading guilty to involuntary manslaughter, but it turned out to be murder."
 Jimmy Carter (in 2005) and Kate Andersen Brower (in 2015) both wrote that her lawyer advised her to plead guilty and promised a light sentence.
 Clare Crawford wrote in 1977 that "Her attorney says that he read the indictment to Mary before she made her plea".
 Prince said in 1977 that she saw her lawyer twice for 10 or 15 minutes and that she spent a total of less than an hour in court before receiving her life sentence.

-Jimmy Carter says Prince was lucky the dead man was not white, as she would then have "likely" suffered the fate of Lena Baker, a black woman pardoned in 2005, 60 years after being executed by electric chair.
-Rosalynn Carter says that she was convicted because of the color of her skin.
+Jimmy Carter said Prince was lucky the dead man was not white, as she would then have "likely" suffered the fate of Lena Baker, a black woman pardoned in 2005, 60 years after being executed by electric chair.
+Rosalynn Carter said that she was convicted because of the color of her skin.